romqrq/Vroom/TESTING.md

     });
     ```

+6. **Error when trying to delete cars**
+    - When trying to delete a car that was referenced in an order object, it didn't allow the car to be deleted.
+    - The solution was to change the on_delete behaviour of the foreign key from PROTECT to CASCADE.
+    - As keeping records of orders can be interesting for a real world business, we are looking further into this subject.

+    Previously:

+    ```python
+        track_day = models.ForeignKey(TrackDayAddon,
+                                    on_delete=models.PROTECT, null=True)
+    ```

+    Updated:

+    ```python
+        track_day = models.ForeignKey(TrackDayAddon,
+                                    on_delete=models.CASCADE, null=True)
+    ```

 #### Unsolved bugs

 1. **Error When the user submits image files that are jpg!d or other less common extensions**